 Nothing says “financial literacy” like a money book.
 These days, there are so many personal finance books on the market that you can find one tailored to the needs of your target mom.
 For absolute beginners, find one focused on the basics.
 For a more financially confident mom, find a book covering a topic that might interest them, such as budgeting, investing, or retirement planning, or one focused on a specific, relevant niche, such as gig workers or individuals over age 55.

 If your mom is passionate about making the world a better place, consider starting them on the path to socially responsible investing.
-ESG funds are investment vehicles that consider environmental, social, and governance issues in addition to returns.
+Environmental, social, and governance (ESG) funds are investment vehicles that encourage companies to act responsibly.
 Such a fund might, for example, invest in emerging green technology over fossil fuels, or examine the labor practices of a potential investment before buying.

 If you’re shopping for a mom who is a world-class planner — from a budget to a vacation to dinner — an appointment with a financial professional might be just what they need.
 Financial professionals can help them plan for the future, protect themselves and their families, and prepare them for big life moments, like paying for college or retiring in style.
 Who knew one Mother’s Day gift could lead to a lifetime of confidence?

 Brought to you by The Guardian Network © 2021, 2023.
 The Guardian Life Insurance Company of America®, New York, NY.